A choice of two physically challenging wilderness routes without requiring technical skiing experience

 This is very much an arctic wilderness experience, taking place entirely above the tree-line in terrain that can be very exposed.
 For this tour, skiing is partly off-trail and partly using a snowmobile track.
 Daily distances covered are up to 20km and the route involves more ups and downs than the Lemmenjoki tour.
 The level of challenge of this tour will typically be higher than the Lemmenjoki option.

 Accommodation is in simple hotel room at the start/end of the tour (sauna available) and in simple wilderness huts along the trail, which have no electricity or running water.
 The cabins are heated with wood-burning stoves and you will melt snow for water during the tours.

-You will be carrying tents and camping equipment for safety, and can optionally choose to sleep in tent rather than inside the cabins if you with for one or more nights.
+You will be carrying tents and camping equipment for safety, and can optionally choose to sleep in tent rather than inside the cabins if you wish for one or more nights.

 Option 1: Lemmenjoki National Park